 After boiling and softening, your Buche is now ready for chopping into small, bite-sized pieces for sautéing.

-Apart from stir-frying Buche, other delicious recipes bake this tender meat.
+Apart from stir-frying Buche, you can also bake this tender meat.
 I like to use the pig gut as a cover/wrap for other food ingredients in the oven.

 After cleaning and pat drying the stomach, load it with chopped cucumbers, bell peppers, and radishes.
 Because this organ meat tastes mildly like pork, you can add ground pork or beef sausage for a richer pork flavor.

-Place the stuffed pig offal and some water in a baking dish and bake it for 90 minutes at 350 F. You can serve it with garlic sour cream to add a sour taste to it.
+Place the stuffed pig offal and some water in a baking dish and bake it for 90 minutes at 350 F. You can serve it with garlic sour cream to add a sour taste.

 If you're a restrictive organ meat taker, you can discard the stomach and only eat your veggies.
 The key reason for using the stomach is to hold and flavor the other foods.